osv/telegram-scenario-bot/README.md

 b.start();
 ```

+See `examples` folder for more.

 ## DESCRIPTION

 This module provides simplified interface to Telegram bot api.
 Telegram bot api have unique feature - custom keyboards, good way to create scenarios.

-Old way of bot creating may be not so comfortable if you want use multilevel custom keyboards.
+Event-way of creating bot may be not so comfortable if you want use multilevel custom keyboards.
+Using this module, you can prepare scenario in JS, JSON (or other that can be converted to it, ex.
+YAML)
+and some bot API callbacks for using in scenario.
+Callback are "await"-ed, so you may use es7 async function or thanable.
+Bot will manage user session, scenario route and have job queue.

-This bot use job queue, messages from user ignored when processing message for this user not done.
+Messages from user are ignored when processing message for this user not done.
 Default is 2 concurent jobs.

-Callbacks may be thanable i.e. es7 async function or Promise.
-See "examples/google" for async demo.

 Group chat, privacy mode not tested.